giantswarm/docs-indexer/docs/schema.md

 # Search index schema

-This indexers create Elasticsearch indices with the mappings defined in the files `/mappings/*.json`.
+This indexers create OpenSearch indices with the mappings defined in the files `/mappings/*.json`.

 Here is some additional information on the index fields: